jackrobertscott/hobson-180221/README.md

 ## Install

-Get started by installing hobson and mongoose (if you haven't already).
+Get started by installing hobson (and Mongoose, if you haven't already).

 ```sh
 npm install --save hobson